Water Softener Installation in Lakeland, FL

 Lakeland's water comes primarily from deep groundwater wells tapping the Floridan Aquifer in Polk County.
 This region sits on some of the thickest limestone deposits in Florida, and the water dissolves extremely high concentrations of calcium, magnesium, and sulfur as it filters through the rock.
 Lakeland water hardness commonly tests between 20 and 30 grains per gallon, making it among the hardest water in the state.

-How much does a water softener cost in Lakeland?
+How often does a Lakeland water softener need maintenance?

 Why does my Lakeland water smell like rotten eggs?